 Imogen Coe talks women in STEM

-Women comprise only external,22 per cent of the science, technology, engineering and mathematics (STEM) workforce.
+Women comprise only 22 per cent, external link of the science, technology, engineering and mathematics (STEM) workforce.
 What can we do to make STEM education a more welcoming environment for all genders?
 To mark International Women’s Day (March 8), Imogen Coe, dean of Ryerson’s Faculty of Science and professor in the Department of Chemistry and Biology, addressed the issue of gender diversity in science by taking part in a Reddit AMA (Ask Me Anything).
 Here are some of the highlights:

 Have you experienced impostor syndrome?
 If/when you have, how have you learned to talk yourself out of it?

 Yes!
 And so have most of the rest of the world.
 Estimates say about 75 per cent of people experience imposter syndrome at some point.
 So first realize that it is very common and lots of people around may feel the same.
 I found that talking to people, good friends, people that believed in me and supported my goals, was very helpful.
 Share stories and then share strategies to banish impostor syndrome.
 Learn to take a compliment and learn to take credit for your accomplishments.
 And when you start to doubt that you belong or fit in, remind yourself of your accomplishments and that you have something to contribute to the world.
 You have ideas and contributions that are worthwhile.
 Don't compare your "behind the scenes" with other peoples’ highlight reels!